section-engineering-education/engineering-education/articles/create-react-cli/index.md

 On running `section-example` in the terminal, you should be able to enter a country name.

 Moving forward, we will need to search for the country in real-time and display the results in a table.
-To do so, we will invoke the world countries npm package.
+To do so, we will invoke the `world-countries-capitals` npm package.
 We will use another React hook called `useEffect` to fetch our data and update the component as it renders.
 Let's go ahead and implement this.

 We first install and import the package.
 In the terminal: